 Dow built up a thriving wallcoverings business by offering something totally new.
 Now, many years later, she’s still handcrafting her wares, albeit with a much larger operation, including a staff of studio artists.

 Hidden beyond the front showroom of Elizabeth Dow Home in East Hampton—past lovingly arranged furniture, piles of handsome textiles and hides, monumental photographs, distressed carpets and all manner of compelling objects from nature and antiquity—Dow’s wallpaper studio is a hive of daily activity.
 Her 13 employees buzz about, attending to various tasks.
 And at the center of it all, Dow’s studio artists dutifully prep and paint wallcoverings on long, wooden tables before climbing tall ladders and hanging them to dry on what appear to be giant, empty paper towel rolls.

 Using this proprietary drying system, Dow dries many more sheets than traditional flat methods would allow in such a small space.
 “I think that’s where the invention comes in,” the designer says, explaining how innovation had a role in her success right alongside her aesthetic and unique approach to wallcovering.

 “It’s part of my DNA,” Dow says of her designs, though this also applies to her inventiveness.
 Her grandfather, Harold T. Dow, was an inventor with several patents, including an automobile spring, and his father was an inventor before him.
 While he died before her birth, Dow got to know her grandfather by growing up in the house he built in Elma, NY.

 “It was this omnipresent personality that was part of the property,” she says, noting that the Greek Revival house ignited her passion for homes and interiors. “[It was] the first thing I fell in love with,” Dow recalls, wistfully describing a house full of English antiques, Oriental rugs and two pigs, Mike and Ike, that were permitted inside, like family dogs.

-When she opened her East Hampton showroom more than three years ago, Dow says it completed the story that began with that house.
+When she opened her East Hampton showroom more than three years ago, Dow says it completed the story which began with that house.